desmondfowler/Azeroth-Tour-Guide/README.md

 4. **Backend**

-   - Use **Java Spring Boot** for the server.
+   - Use **Python** for the server.
    - Start with **MySQL** for the database.
    - Build a REST API to feed the frontend.

 5. **Integration**

    - Fetch API data to replace static content.

 6. **Backend Testing**